 Inside the randomCard

-function we’ll generate a random number between 0 and 51 (not 52 as array indexes start at 0) and get the data from the cards
+function we’ll generate a random number between 0 and 51 (not 52 as array indexes start at 0) and then get the data from the cards

 array at that index.
 This data is then stored in variables to make it easier to work with later: